diffpy/diffpy.labpdfproc/README.rst

 Installation
 ------------

 The package is available on conda-forge and on pypi.
-Assuming you are using conda/mamba (we recommend using miniconda)

-1. create a virtual environment, e.g.
+Assuming you are using conda/mamba (we recommend using miniconda), create a virtual environment and install the package as follows:

 .. code-block:: python